-For natural echo sounds, the setting of the echo time is very dependent on the size of the reverberating space.
-For slapback settings used to enhance the original sound, set the echo time in the range of 60 to 85 milliseconds.
+Echoes can be an important part of a reverb.
+Although many naturalsounding environments use little or no echo there are some cases where they can be used to help define the size of the space or to give a slapback or doubling of the diffused sound.
+The echo signals are fed from the input diffusion section to the left and right output with independent control of the left and right echo time.
+For natural echo sounds the setting of this echo time is very dependent on the size of the reverberating space.
+For slapback settings used to enhance the original sound set the echo time in the range of 60 to 85 milliseconds.
 The left and right echoes should be set exactly the same or at least 10 milliseconds apart from each other to avoid any comb filter coloration.